-Now, one of the major problems users face when conducting product searches is the “No Results Found” page.
-Not finding what they were looking for, many searchers would simply ditch your site without making a purchase.
+One of the major problems users face when conducting product searches is the “No Results Found” page.
+If a customer doesn’t find what they were looking for they will most likely ditch your site without making a purchase.

 Instead of just informing a user that you don’t have the product they’re searching for, why not ask them to enter a more generic keyword?
 You could also recommend products related to the one they seek.
 This is how you will boost user experiences and get them to stay on your site.
 Some ecommerce brands even let customers set alerts to get informed when the product they wanted is available.

-Sure, you need to observe users’ searches regularly.
+You absolutely need to observe user searches regularly.
 If you notice that certain keywords for products you have on your site appear in high volumes, it’s time to optimize your site for them.
-This is where Google Analytics helps your ecommerce business a lot.
-Namely, it has a feature called Search Term Report that will tell you what phrases, products, and items your customers are searching for on your site.
-This may be an immensely valuable feature when targeting profitable keywords or revamping website search options.
+This is where Google Analytics can help your ecommerce business a lot.
+More specifically, it has a feature called Search Term Report that will tell you what phrases, products, and items your customers are searching for on your site.
+This may be an immensely valuable feature when targeting profitable keywords or revamping website search options, especially during Green Monday.